brombal/stylix/core/README.md

 }
 ```

-The `<StylixProvider>` element can provide themes, media queries, and plugins to descendent
+The `<StylixProvider>` element can provide media queries and plugins to descendent elements.
+Each
-elements.
-Each `<StylixProvider>` element outputs the CSS for its descendant elements to a `<style>`
+`<StylixProvider>` element outputs the CSS for its descendant elements to a `<style>` element that
-element that it places in your page's `<head>`.
-This behavior, and a few other configuration
+it places in your page's `<head>`.
+This behavior, and a few other configuration options, can be
-options, can be customized.
+customized.

 ### Style your markup with Stylix HTML tags